paragoner1/crisis-companion/README.md

 ## Project Overview

-Solana SOS has evolved from a simple emergency app into a sophisticated AI ecosystem that detects, analyzes, and responds to unlimited crisis types on-device.
-Using advanced models like Whisper for voice transcription, MobileBERT for symptom clustering, and T5 for dynamic guidance generation, it enhances static protocols with real-time intelligence— all while maintaining military-grade security and offline reliability.
+Solana SOS has evolved from a simple emergency app into a sophisticated database-driven ecosystem that detects, analyzes, and responds to emergency situations with proven reliability.
+Using advanced voice recognition with Whisper for transcription and enhanced pattern recognition for symptom analysis, it provides life-saving protocols with intelligent context awareness— all while maintaining military-grade security and offline reliability.
 Built on Rust for performance and Solana for decentralized rewards, it's designed for mass adoption across platforms.

 ### Current Status
-- **Production-Ready with Real AI**: Fully integrated on-device inference for dynamic emergencies, multilingual STT/TTS, and personalized protocols.
+- **Production-Ready with Voice AI**: Fully integrated Whisper voice recognition for multilingual STT/TTS and reliable emergency detection.
-- **Unlimited Emergencies**: AI expands beyond 15 core types to handle any scenario via symptom analysis.
+- **Comprehensive Emergency Coverage**: Database-driven protocols cover core emergency types with enhanced pattern recognition.
 - **North Star Focus**: Reliability-first (100% offline), security-first (on-device only, HIPAA/GDPR compliant), life-saving precision.

 ---